David L O Smith - Home

 Rebuilt high speed drill from the Far East

-The high speed pillar drill was also purchased at a model engineering exhibition and appreciably improved by cleaning up some of the Far East machining, making the motor mount more rigid and adjustable for squareness, and bushing the main casting where it slides on the column.
-This machine is ideal for drilling small holes, less than 0.03" (0.75mm) say, where a delicate feel is needed.
+The high speed pillar drill was also purchased at a model engineering exhibition and is appreciably improved by cleaning up some of the Far East machining, making the motor mount more rigid and adjustable for squareness, and bushing the main casting where it slides on the column.
+With a no-load speed of 10,000rpm, this machine is ideal for drilling small holes, less than 0.03" (0.75mm) say, where a delicate feel is needed.
+It does perform well with larger drills, although I do reduce the speed with an electronic de-speeder.
 On small drills, I can thoroughly recommend Drill Service of Horley Surrey who provide an excellent mail order service with no postal charges for online orders to destinations in the UK.

 Unimat 3 Lathe